Signs Of Domestic Violence You Should Know

 Getting help when you believe you are experiencing domestic violence may help you not only end the abuse but also heal emotionally.

 The trauma of experiencing domestic violence can continue to affect you, even after you think you've overcome it.
 Symptoms can occur long after the event is over and could make it difficult for you to enter into any relationship or trust another person.
-However, there is help available through professional counseling.
+However, help is available through professional counseling.

 iStock/Courtney Hale